Triple M Brisbane: Station history

-From then they dominated the market, peaking at a massive 37.9% share in the Brisbane expo year, 1988.
-This has never been achieved by any radio station since.
+They reached a record 37.9% share during the 1988 Brisbane expo, making them the only radio station to achieve this.
 They were number one in Brisbane from late 1984 until 1990.
-The breakfast shift, with Bill Healy and Mr T was also consistently number one.
-Promotions including the Skyshow featuring the first afterburner F111's in the world, and involvement in all things Brisbane supplemented the sizzling on-air format.
+The breakfast shift, with Bill Healy and Mr T, was also consistently number one.
+Promotions, including the Skyshow featuring the first afterburner F111s in the world, and involvement in all things Brisbane supplemented the popular on-air format.

-During their 1980's domination FM104 also pioneered cross-platform endeavours, noteworthy the weekly late night music show "Sevenrock in Stereo" hosted by programmer Bill Riner.
+During their 1980s domination, FM104 also pioneered cross-platform endeavours.
+One of the most noteworthy was the weekly late-night music show "Sevenrock in Stereo" hosted by programmer Bill Riner.
 Sevenrock was a simulcast with BTQ Channel 7 broadcasting monaural video and FM104 the stereo sound.
 Other simulcast ventures included Star Wars with TVQ Channel 0.

 In 1988, Hoyts Entertainment, the new owners of the station, forced FM104 to take on the Triple M brand to become part of the newly created Triple M nationwide network.
-From then on it became known as FM104 Triple M, maintaining its callsign 4MMM.
-A change of frequency to 104.5 MHz occurred on 5 November 1989.
+From then on, it became known as FM104 Triple M, maintaining its call sign 4MMM.
+A change of frequency to 104.5 MHz took place on 5 November 1989.

-During 1990, management and staff changes started a slide.
-Triple M was finally toppled from the top spot by new FM station B105, with the onset of rap and dance music.
-When the Austereo group purchased the station as part of its takeover and merger of the Triple M and Today networks in 1995 the FM104 tag was dropped, however the FM104 Tag has resurfaced recently in station sweepers and jingles along with some retrospective commentary by announcers.
+In 1990, changes in management and staff changes at Triple M led to a decline in performance.
+Around the same time, a new FM station called B105 gained popularity with rap and dance music, taking over the top spot.
+When the Austereo group purchased Triple M as part of its takeover and merger of the Triple M and Today networks in 1995, the FM104 tag was dropped.
+However, the FM104 Tag has resurfaced recently in station sweepers and jingles, along with some retrospective commentary by announcers.

-In April 2011 the regional media giant Southern Cross Media bought the Austereo group for more than $700 million.
+In April 2011, the regional media giant Southern Cross Media bought the Austereo group for more than $700 million.
 Southern Cross Media is the current owner of the Triple M network, and all Triple M branded stations are now operated under the parent company Southern Cross Austereo.